chaoskagami/corbenik/doc/features.md

     explain some of the rationale here:

     NTR is a secondary CFW; it's designed to be used with a primary one.
-It consists of a proprietary blob, ntr.bin which loads into memory and takes over the debug service and subsequently the arm11 kernel.
+It consists of a proprietary blob, ntr.bin which loads into memory with some offset patches done by BootNTR - then takes over the debug service and subsequently the arm11 kernel and threading to keep itself resident[7].

     Normally, the functionality would be useful, but when you consider he's using techniques he hasn't bothered to doc on 3dbrew, you should by now know his goal is lock-in.
-From BootNTR it's apparent he's a shitty coder[7].
+From BootNTR it's apparent he's a shitty coder[8].
 He won't document it, because someone else will create a better optimized version.
 Hm...that sounds a lot like a certain Japanese company who developed a cons- oh wait.

     The point is; NTR is not your friend.
 Stop using it.

+[7] At least from what I can tell.
+See https://github.com/patois/NTRDisasm.
+This is an out of date version, as well.

-[7] Tell me that giant switch statement couldn't be implemented as a dynamic patcher on the 3DS itself, considering
+[8] Tell me that giant switch statement couldn't be implemented as a dynamic patcher on the 3DS itself, considering
-    all of the python offset extractor could be rewritten in C. Dare you.
+    all of the python offset extractor code could be rewritten in C. Dare you.
 He also can't be bothered to port to 10.4 NATIVE_FIRM even though there's literally no difference that should break NTR.